lieb/postdove/doc/system_configuration.md

 1. Create a bridge on `suntan`.
 This is separate from the one managed by the hypervisor.
 1. Attach `suntan`'s ethernet interface to the bridge.
-This means that `suntan`'s IP address is now attached to the bridge.
+This means that `suntan`'s ethernet interface address is now attached to the bridge.
 1. When creating the VM for `pobox`, choose this new bridge for its network connection instead of the hypervisor supplied one.